 As long as you follow the permitting city or county's other ordinances as well.
 Cities or counties that permit safe and sane fireworks (described below) might have restrictions on where and when they can be discharged.
 A local ordinance might prohibit setting off fireworks near residences or during certain hours.
 Always check the local government ordinances, which can usually be found on the city or county website or by calling their offices.

-This article discusses fireworks laws in California counties.
-For more information about California state fireworks laws, see Are fireworks legal in California?
+This article discusses fireworks laws in California cities and counties.
+For more information about California state fireworks laws, see Are Fireworks Legal in California?

 For information about fireworks sales and use on Native American reservations or tribal lands, see Fireworks Sale and Use on Indian Reservations.

 The State of California restricts the type of fireworks that private citizens may buy, possess, or discharge.
 State law distinguishes between two types of fireworks: dangerous fireworks (those prohibited without a permit) and "safe and sane" fireworks (those permitted without a permit).

 State law prohibits sale, possession, or use of dangerous fireworks without a permit.
 The list of dangerous fireworks can be found in section 12505 of the California Health and Safety Code.
 Examples include skyrockets, roman candles, chasers, firecrackers, and sparklers more than 10 inches long or a 1/4 inch in diameter.

 State law permits the sale, possession, and use of safe and sane fireworks without a permit.
 The law doesn't list out what types of fireworks fall under the definition of "safe and sane."
 The State Fire Marshal identifies and certifies what constitutes "safe and sane" fireworks.
 You can find a link to a document that lists safe and sane fireworks on the State Fire Marshal's website.
 (Items for sale can also be identified by a seal (shown here).)